yanis112/SOTA_machine_learning/README.md

 	+ [Luma Labs Dream Machine](https://lumalabs.ai/dream-machine) 🕊️ (free, up to 4 generations per day) is a powerful text-to-video model that can generate videos from text prompts.

 * **Pyramid Flow**: A Powerful Open-Source Text-to-Video Model
-    + Pyramid Flow is a leading model that supports text-to-video and image-to-video generation.
+    + Pyramid Flow is the leading open-source model that supports text-to-video and image-to-video generation.
 It outperforms with high resolution at 512px (seconds) and 768px (10s).
     + Links: [Link 1](https://lnkd.in/gFe-HdHV), [Link 2](https://lnkd.in/gZWbt2q).

-For more insights, visit [Alpha Signal AI](https://AlphaSignal.ai).
 ### State-of-the-Art Code Generation 💻

 * **GitHub Copilot**: A Powerful Coding Assistant